Yoovie/Getting-and-Cleaning-Data---Course-project/README.md

 3. Renames the columns
 4. Merge Testing and Training data sets into one
 5. Create a subset by excluding measurements not related to mean and st.dev
-6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject
+6. Creates a tidy dataset that consists of the average (mean) value of each variable
 7. Write this new set into TidySet.txt